RefactoringCombos/ArlosCommitNotation/README.md

 Features and bug fixes intentionally change behavior.
 This makes them much riskier than refactorings.
 It is not possible to prove that they have only the intended effect.
 However, small changes are much lower risk for three reasons:

-1. It's only possible when the code is well-organized already.
+1. It's easy to see the possible side effects of small chunks of code.
-2. It's easy to see the possible side effects of small chunks of code.
+2. It's easy to code review, so you are likely to get good reviews.
-3. It's easy to code review, so you are likely to get good reviews.
+3. It's only possible when the code is well-organized already.

 Therefore, we treat any feature or bug fix as high risk if it changes more than 8 lines of code in one commit.
 This includes test changes.

-One good approach to enable small features is to refactor until the feature change is easy, then add it.
+One good approach to enable small features is to refactor until the feature change is easy.
 Then add the feature one piece at a time, with a test for each.

 # Living Documentation